 What Can You Do With a Bachelor's in Health Informatics?

 - Medical and Health Services Manager

-Also known as healthcare executives, health services managers are in charge of planning and coordinating health services.
-The size and scope of this position can range from a specific practice to an entire facility.
-A bachelor's degree will prepare you for the leadership qualities required to succeed.
+Also known as healthcare executives, health services managers take charge of planning and coordinating health services.
+The size and scope of this position can vary from a specific practice to an entire facility.

-Also known as IT managers, this position includes installing new computer systems, keeping operating costs low, orchestrating IT, and finding new ways to improve existing computer systems.
-To obtain this position, students may want to specialize their degree with an emphasis or minor in computers.
+Also known as IT managers, these professionals install new computer systems, keep operating costs low, orchestrate IT functions, and find new ways to improve current computer systems.

 Master's Degree in Health Informatics

 Health informatics can be a lucrative field, especially for professionals with a master's degree in health informatics.
 While a bachelor's degree teaches basic skills, a master's degree lets you specialize your education, opening the door to more specialized careers.

 Most health informatics master's students have a clear professional goal in mind and choose the best online master's program for their target career.
 Not all of the roles described in the following table explicitly require a master's degree, but a graduate-level education can help set professionals apart from their peers when applying for jobs.

 What Can You Do With a Master's in Health Informatics?

 This highly specialized position requires expertise in healthcare management and computer science.
 A clinical informatics specialist resolves software and hardware issues while planning facility-wide system changes.